dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Some client requests may have mismatching data types to what is expected in the API, or perhaps set a Content-Length

-For requested resources who have had their URL changed, the status code 301 - Moved Permanently / 302 - Found (Moved Temporarily) should be returned.
+For requested resources who have had their URL changed, the Status Code 301-Moved Permanently / 302- Found (Moved Temporarily) should be returned.